By Stacy Brown

 If you're seeking solace from the sweltering heat by camping out in your air-conditioned home, then your comfort might be short-lived and replaced by a different type of misery when the electric bill arrives.
 Luckily, we have a trick to keep the sweltering heat from withering your wallet this Summer: install a ceiling fan.
 That's right, a basic ceiling fan (like this $35 model at Home Depot) can decrease your air-conditioning bill by up to a whopping 40 percent.
 Mr. Handyman told POPSUGAR that ceiling fans help circulate the cool air more efficiently, allowing the air conditioner to do more with less energy.

 "The use of a ceiling fan in an average-sized room can allow homeowners to raise the thermostat about four degrees without feeling any change in temperature," Mr. Handyman said.
-To amplify the cooling effects even more, he recommends switching the fan to a counterclockwise direction in the Summer, as this will push the air directly down.
+To amplify the cooling effects even more, one of the energy saving hacks he recommends is to switch the fan to a counterclockwise direction in the Summer, as this will push the air directly down.
 Now that's some cool knowledge!